njhale/tools.cpp/README.md

 ./llama-server -ngl 35 -m Llama-3-8b-function-calling-alpha-v1.gguf   --port 1234 --host 0.0.0.0  -c 16000 --chat-template llama3
 ```

 5. That's it!
-Make sure you turn `stream` off when making api calls to the server, as streaming feature is not supported yet.
+MAKE SURE you turn `stream` OFF when making api calls to the server, as the streaming feature is not supported yet.
+And we will support streaming too soon.

 ### Recent API changes